-Based on testwork conducted for the Kipushi 2022 Feasibility Study, Kipushi's high-grade zinc concentrate assays include significant quantities of germanium and gallium.
+Based on test work conducted for the Kipushi 2022 Feasibility Study, Kipushi's highgrade zinc concentrate assays include significant quantities of germanium and gallium.
 Germanium is a strategic metal used today in electronic devices, flat-panel display screens, light-emitting diodes, night vision devices, optical fibre, optical lens systems, and solar power arrays.
 Gallium is a strategic metal used today to manufacture compound semiconductor wafers used in integrated circuits, and optoelectronic devices such as laser diodes, light-emitting diodes, photodetectors, and solar cells.

-Photo: Aeriel view over the construction site of Kipushi's 800,000-tonne-per-annum concentrator.
-Bottom left and top right of the picture are the two ore stockpiles containing over 220,000 tonnes of high-grade zinc ore, ready for commissioning the concentrator, which is ahead of schedule for Q2 2024.
+Aeriel view over the construction site of Kipushi's 800,000-tonne-per-annum concentrator.
+Bottom left and top right of the picture are the two ore stockpiles containing approximately 220,000 tonnes of zinc ore, ready for commissioning the concentrator, which is ahead of schedule for Q2 2024.